 \section{Mutual information is insufficient}

 In Section~\ref{ssec:define_expressivity}, we mentioned that MI cannot completely reflect the expressivity of an emergent language.
 Here, we provide more detailed explanations.
-On one hand, higher MI value does not necessarily mean more task-relevant information, e.g. encoding the colours in messages is unnecessary for tasks involving only the shapes of inputs although it provides more information.
-On the other hand, not only the determinacy of the mappings matters for generalising them, but also the structures, e.g. it would be easier for humans to extrapolate compositional languages to novel concepts than holistic ones although they are both unambiguous.
+On one hand, a higher MI value does not necessarily mean more task-relevant information, e.g. encoding colour in messages is unnecessary for tasks involving only the shapes of inputs although it provides more information.
+On the other hand, not only the determinacy of the mappings matters for generalising them, but also the structures, e.g. it would be easier for humans to extrapolate compositional languages to novel concepts than holistic ones although they are both unambiguous and therefore have the same MI.
 In the following paragraphs, we will give more reasoning and empirical evidence to support our claim.

 Following the mapping function definition of emergent languages illustrated in Section~\ref{ssec:environment}, suppose that we get a message type collection $M\subset\mathcal{M}$ in some training epoch, the calculation of the mutual information between $M$ and $\mathcal{X}$ is given as follows: